supersayan-labs/supersayan/docs/client_server_testing.md

 1. Creates and trains a simple neural network for house price prediction

+2. Tests pure model mode:
-2. Converts the model to a SuperSayan pure model
+   - Converts the model to a SuperSayan pure model (all layers in FHE)

-3. Connects to the server and uploads the model
+   - Connects to the server and uploads the model

-4. Runs inference with the client-server architecture:
+   - Runs inference with end-to-end encryption:
-   - For each layer in the model:
-     - Client generates a key
+     - Generates a single encryption key
-     - Client encrypts the input data
+     - Encrypts input data once
-     - Client sends encrypted data to the server
-     - Server executes the FHE layer
-     - Server returns encrypted results to the client
+     - Processes all layers remotely in sequence
-     - Client decrypts the results
+     - Decrypts final results

+3. Tests hybrid model mode:
+   - Converts the model to a SuperSayan hybrid model (selective FHE)
-     - Client passes the results to the next layer
+   - Connects to the server and uploads the FHE layers
+   - Runs inference with mixed execution:
+     - For each FHE layer: encrypt, send to server, receive, decrypt
+     - For each non-FHE layer: process locally in plaintext

-5. Compares the results with the original PyTorch model
+4. Compares results with the original PyTorch model

 ## Important Notes

+- **Pure models use a single encryption cycle**: The input is encrypted once, all FHE layers are processed on the server, and the final result is decrypted once.

+- **Hybrid models use per-layer encryption cycles**: Each FHE layer requires separate encryption/decryption.

 - **All FHE operations occur on the server side**: The server processes encrypted data without ever having access to the encryption keys or unencrypted data.